enthought/mayavi/docs/source/mayavi/index.rst

 :ref:`learning-mayavi-by-example` is also an excellent introduction.

-If you are interested in using Mayavi as a Matlab or pylab replacement for 3D plotting with `numpy`, we you can quick-start with the :ref:`simple-scripting-with-mlab` section before jumping back to the other sections.
+If you are interested in using Mayavi as a Matlab or pylab replacement for 3D plotting with `numpy`, you can quick-start with the :ref:`simple-scripting-with-mlab` section before jumping back to the other sections.